zeiss-microscopy/OAD/ZEN-API/README.md

 ## Documentation

-Currently the documentation for the latest ZEN release with respect to ZEN API can be found here: **[ZEN API - Documentation](../ZEN-API/documentation/ZEN_API_Documentation_20250509.md)**
+The documentation for the latest ZEN release with respect to ZEN API can be found here: **[ZEN API - Documentation](../ZEN-API/python_packages/zen_api-2025.10.1/docs/ZEN_API_Documentation.md)**

+The `../docs`folder is a subfolder of the respective python package folder, aka it can be found here:

+- `../ZEN-API/python_package/zen_api-2025.10.1/docs/ZEN_API_Documentation.pdf`

 ## DISCLAIMER